Tobi-davies/Wurldu/README.md

 # Wurldu
-take a glimpse at the world's seven continent with descriptive images <br>
+take a glimpse at the world's seven continent and some facts about them <br>
 [Live Preview](https://obizim.github.io/Wurldu/.)